The 7 Best Infrared Grills for 2023

 Infrared technology used to be limited to the most expensive grills.

-Char-Broil has been changing that perception with the Performance TRU-Infrared gas grills.
+Char-Broil has been changing that perception with their Performance TRU-Infrared gas grills.

-We think the Char-Broil Performance TRU-Infrared 3-Burner Gas Grill is the best infrared grill for most people.
+We think the Char-Broil Performance TRU-Infrared 3-Burner Gas Grill is the best infrared grill for anyone on a budget.

 The grill itself performs well, reaching high temperatures with ease.
 Searing is a pleasure, as the heat is distributed evenly across the cooking plate.